Portfolio: General Administration, Safety, and Services

 • Administrative cooperation: Rivierenland Region

-• Comprehensive safety policy
+• Comprehensive Safety Policy

 • disaster response, GHOR

-• Coordination of integrated enforcement/enforcement policy
+• Coordination of comprehensive enforcement/enforcement policy

-• Municipal organization (development)
+• Municipal Organization (Development)

 • Services

-• Procurement and tendering
+• Procurement and Contracting

-• Civil affairs
+• Civil Affairs

 • Representation